‘Survivor’ 2017 – Who Went Home On ‘Game Changers’ Tonight?

 SPOILER ALERT!
 DO NOT CONTINUE IF YOU DON’T WANT TO KNOW WHAT HAPPENED!

-The first two contestants were voted out during tonight’s (March 8) premiere episode of Survivor: Game Changers season 34!
+The third player was voted out during tonight’s (March 15) episode of Survivor: Game Changers season 34!

-The Nuku tribe won the first immunity challenge, which sent the Mana tribe to tribal council first.
+The episode kicked off with a tribe swap were they drew new buffs and created three tribes out of two.

-Tony was of course on everyone’s radar after blatantly looking for an idol.
+The Mana tribe lost the immunity challenge.
+Caleb and Hali‘s names were on the chopping block, but Tai was pushing to keep his pal Caleb.

 Click inside to find out who went home on tonight’s Survivor: Game Changers…